 About the programme

-The LUMID programme was initiated in the mid 2000s through a collaboration between Lund University and the Swedish International Development Cooperation Agency (Sida) with the aim to develop the next generation of development practitioners in a structure with high academic standards.
+The LUMID programme was initiated in the mid-2000s through a collaboration between Lund University and the Swedish International Development Cooperation Agency (SIDA) with the aim to develop the next generation of development practitioners in a structure with high academic standards.

 The programme has continuously evolved in order to secure proper alignment with the latest research findings as well as the ever-changing demands of future employers.
-As a result, several complimentary initiatives are offered through the programme syllabus providing LUMID with a comparative advantage over other programmes in our field.
+As a result, several complementary initiatives are offered through the programme syllabus providing LUMID with a comparative advantage over other programmes in our field.

 National and International Recognition